postalsys/emailengine/README.md

 -   IMAP API uploads sent message to Sent Mail folder (if the folder can be detected automatically)
 -   IMAP API does not upload to Sent Mail folder when the account is Gmail/GSuite as Gmail does this automatically
+-   If account is created with `copy: false` option, then emails are not copied to Sent Mail folder

 ## Using OAuth2